fastrgv/AdaGate/README.md

 The distributed linux executable requires glibc v2.14 or newer.
 That means if your distribution is older than june 2011, it may not run, and you will need to recompile.

-Build scripts for GNAT-GPL 2015 or newer are provided;  and due to a recent script change, a Windows or linux build machine need not have a C++ compiler installed.
-Only GNAT-GPL from AdaLibre is required (GNAT has its own g++).
+Build scripts for AdaCore Ada [with its own g++] are provided.
+But should also work for GNAT from the GNU Compiler Collection, with minor changes.

 -------------------------------------------------------

 **msWin64** => wcmp.bat

-Note that the above windows built scripts might need to be adjusted to reference your actual installation directory for 32bit AdaCore 2017 or 64bit AdaCore 2018 compilers.
+Note that the above windows built scripts might need to be adjusted to reference your actual installation directory for the 64bit AdaCore compiler.

+Note also that the [hard-to-find] 64-bit library file glext64.lib was built using the AdaCore g++ compiler versus glext-src code obtained from Source Forge.
+You can use it as-is; you need not recreate it.

 -------------------------------------------------------
 **MacOSX** => ocmp.sh